Llanrhystud

-The Cofiwch Dryweryn stone wall (English: "Remember Tryweryn") lies on the A487 a mile north of the village.
+The Cofiwch Dryweryn stone wall (meaning: "Remember Tryweryn") lies on the A487 a mile north of the village.

 History

-The village is named after the early Christian Welsh St Rhystyd, to whom the local Church in Wales (Anglican) church is dedicated.
+The village is named after the early Christian Welsh Saint Rhystyd, to whom the local Church in Wales (Anglican) church is dedicated.
 Rhystyd was among missionaries who arrived from Armorica in the 6th century.

 According to a leaflet in the Ceredigion Archives:

 The first mention of an incumbent is of Griffith Powell, who "on July 24th 1582 was a witness before the Court Leet at Aberystwyth".
 The document adds that Powell had been "in 1544 appointed priest-in-charge of Llanrhystud at the yearly stipend of five pounds".